yujunz/gitlab.com-runbooks/howto/tweeting-guidelines.md

 Avoid using ambiguous messages, but if we don't know what is going on yet just state that we are investigating.

-When we have issues with any production operation we should always tweet:
+When we have issues with any production operation we should always tweet opening and closing the incident:

 - As soon as we realize that there is an incident going on.
 - Tweet frequently: when we have findings that are relevant, or roughly every 10 minutes if we are still investigating.
 - Closing with the resolution and a brief explanation of the root cause.
 - Then adding a link to the post-mortem issue in infrastructure.

+Closing tweets should be as detailed as possible, for example: 'we have a failing database migration of a column name' instead of 'there is a problem with the database'

 ## Canned messages to avoid thinking